colinedsall/localagent/docs/README.md

 ```

 ## Prompting Tips
 *   **Be Specific**: "A counter" is vague.
 "A 4-bit synchronous up-counter with active-high reset and enable" is better.
+The LLM model will infer the rest, which requires more context.
+Generally, within the context window of your model, the more specific you are, the better.
+Using GPT-OSS:20b, most specifications less than 800 words worked perfectly fine over about 3 attemptss.
 *   **Specify Interface**: If you need specific signal names, list them (e.g., "Inputs: clk, rst, in_a; Output: out_b").
 *   **Reset Logic**: Explicitly state "synchronous" or "asynchronous" and "active-high" or "active-low" to ensure the generated testbench matches the design.